AbiVavilala/Falsk-Applicqation/README.md

 - Create an AWS RDS MySQL instance in a private subnet.
 Ensure it's configured with the appropriate security groups and VPC settings.
 - Ensure that only traffic from EC2 instance security group is allowed.
-- Configure the database to your sourcecode and test to see if it's writing data into database, updating data and deleting data from source code.
+- Configure the database to your sourcecode and test to see if it's writing data into database, updating data and deleting data from the frontend of the application.

 ### 4. Configure Security Groups